-No public health and safety concerns were identified in the assessment of thermomycolin sourced from a GM T. reesei, strain RF8963, containing the thermomycolin gene from M. cinnamomea under the proposed conditions of use.
-A microbiological assessment concluded that the GM host strain is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.
+No public health and safety concerns were identified in the assessment of alpha-amylase from GM B. licheniformis under the proposed conditions of use.
+A microbiological assessment concluded that B. licheniformis has a long history of safe use in food and is neither pathogenic nor toxigenic.
+A biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.
 A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
-The toxicological assessment noted a degree of similarity between the enzyme and several allergens.
-However, considering the use and exposure, the risk of food allergy is likely to be low.